 What if there is not enough room to write all the checks on deposit ticket?

 Girl Scouts River Valleys has created a fillable PDF for you to use called the Deposit Ticket Check Listing Sheet.
 Within this document, you enter in the currency, coin, and check numbers and amounts, and the totals automatically calculate for you!
 This PDF form can be attached to a deposit ticket and brought to the bank when making a deposit.
 An electronic copy can also be saved for back-up documentation of the deposit.

 To whom are checks written out and how do we endorse checks for deposit?

 Checks must be written out to Girl Scouts and endorsed “for deposit only” when depositing.

 What should I do if I know money will not be in the bank for the scheduled ACH?

-If the troop bank balance does not have sufficient funds to cover the debit, a non-sufficient funds charge may be incurred.
+If the troop bank balance does not have sufficient funds to cover the ACH withdrawal, a non-sufficient funds charge may be incurred.
 Girl Scouts River Valleys will not reimburse troops for these charges.
 Girl Scouts River Valleys will contact the troop leader and/or cookie manager regarding the returned ACH via email and arrange for payment.

 Can families or troop leaders deposit money into their personal account and then write a check to the troop?